abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 A .
 B .
 C = D .
 C = A .
 X

 or simply

 And this, I think, is the essence of associativity --- the ability to study complex phenomenon by zooming in into a part that you want to examine in a given moment, and looking at it in isolation.

-Note that associativity only allows for combining things in one dimension (you can attach a thing left and right, but not up or down).
+Note that our operator only allows for combining things in one dimension (you can attach a thing left and right, but not up or down).
 Later we will learn about an extension of the concept of a category theory (called monoidal category) that "supports" working in 2 dimensions.

 {%endif%}